itcreativeusa/work-wiz/README.md

 Youtube video guide
 https://youtu.be/EFswqMyVQc8

-This is a WorkWiz employee tracker a command-line application that can be used to add, view & delete employees, roles and departments.
+This is a WorkWiz employee tracker, a command-line application that can be used to add, view & delete employees, roles and departments.
 Application uses Node.js, Inquirer, and MySQL to manage a company's employee database.

 ## Table of Contents